If we had to choose one place our smart speakers truly excel, it's as a bedside smart alarm clock.

-The latest member of Amazon's Echo family is a tiny little thing, making it perfect for placing on a bedside table.
+The smallest member of Amazon's Show family is perfect for placing on a bedside table.
 If you're used to the 10-inch Echo Show, like us you'll probably be taken aback by just how much smaller this is.
 Yet it packs a lot in a tiny package: a 4W speaker that's surprisingly good, a built-in camera and even a 3.5mm jack.

 Before you worry about that built-in camera, there's a physical shutter that slides across the lens and kills the power, ensuring total video privacy.
 That's important if you're going to use this as a bedside clock, and its inclusion suggests Amazon expects people to.